esperanca/personal_website/src/posts/weeknotes-36.md

 tags:
   - babylonhealth
 ---
-<mailto:daniel.souza@babylonhealth.com>I can't find my first weeknote, but I remember it was written in January 2020.
+[daniel.souza@babylonhealth.com](mailto:daniel.souza@babylonhealth.com)I can't find my first weeknote, but I remember it was written in January 2020.
 It feels like a very distant past.
 35 editions later, and I'm still happy with the commitment.
 Not so sure about the frequency and format.
 Expect some changes.
 The first one: every week, I will share three links instead of one.

 ## Top 3 links of the week

 **Circle of Concerns and designing at the NHS**

 Emma Parnell is a Lead Designer working for the NHS.
-In this post, she talks about her experience designing the COVID-19 Vaccinations Programme service.
+In this post, she talks about her experience designing the [COVID-19 Vaccinations Programme](https://emmaparnell.medium.com/nhs-digital-20-weeks-ish-870c859ac557) service.
 She also talks about ambiguity, service scopes and a tool to help you in times of uncertainty.

 ### Baboons, bullies and stress